 It’s better to be open and honest from the beginning instead of trying to hide the information.
-Because, if there’s one thing for certain, it’s that job seekers will always figure out these dirty little company secrets:
+Because, if there’s one thing for certain, it’s that job seekers will always figure out these dirty little company secrets.

 Unfortunately, for organizations with high turnover, unhappy employees often vent their frustrations on social media, making it easy for candidates to find out how many people have left — or want to leave — the company.

-Having poor employee retention is a red flag for job seekers.
+Poor employee retention is a red flag for job seekers.
 If they see employees running from your company, it tells them there are issues in the workplace.
 Instead of letting their minds imagine the absolute worst about your company, get ahead of the situation.

 It’d be wonderful if we could pay every great candidate who comes our way exactly what they want.
 But, that’s not always possible.
-To hide the fact that their salaries are less than average, many organizations just avoid the subject altogether during the hiring process.
+To hide the fact that their salaries are less than average, many organizations avoid the subject altogether during the hiring process.
 They give vague ranges of what the salary might be, and candidates quickly begin to suspect the offer they’ll receive might not be anything to write home about.

 Yet, here’s what’s interesting.
-CareerBuilder’s Candidate Behavior study found that 77 percent of candidates will accept a lower salary after a positive hiring experience, and a 2016 Payscale report found that 82 percent of employees would actually be happy with a lower-than-average salary as long as they were given the reasons why.
+CareerBuilder’s 2016 Candidate Behavior Study found that 77 percent of candidates will accept a lower salary after a positive hiring experience, and a 2016 Payscale report found that 82 percent of employees would actually be happy with a lower-than-average salary as long as they were given the reasons why.
 That’s how much employees value salary transparency.

-Lack of career advancement.
+Lack of Career Advancement

 If the employees in your company feel like there’s no room for them to move up, that’s a topic for a different time.
-When it comes to job seekers, however, the best thing to do is to begin a discussion about their future options during the hiring process.
+When it comes to job seekers, however, the best thing to do is to begin a discussion about their future possibilities during the hiring process.
 Talk with them about their professional goals and let them know if and how they can accomplish them with the company.

+Employer review sites make it easier than ever for job seekers to discover the truth about a company’s leadership.
 If you’ve been plagued by bad employer reviews online, don’t act like they don’t exist during the hiring process.
 In fact, give job seekers the chance to meet and spend time with prospective managers so they can form their own opinions on whether or not the management style will be right for them.